• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• Aromatic & Cozy: Cardamom is the secret weapon here.
-It bridges the gap between cinnamon and ginger, adding a warmth that pairs beautifully with citrus.
+• Warm and Cozy Cardamom bridges the gap between cinnamon and ginger, adding a warmth that pairs beautifully with fresh orange zest.

 This recipe uses a short list of pantry staples, which means the quality of your ingredients really shines through.

-• Unsalted Butter: Since butter is the main flavor carrier here, I recommend using a high-quality brand if you can.
-Using unsalted butter gives you complete control over the saltiness.
+• Unsalted Butter Using unsalted butter gives you complete control over the saltiness.
 Make sure your butter is at room temperature so it creams easily with the sugar, but not so soft that it’s oily.

-• Fresh Orange Zest: You will want the zest of about two medium oranges.
-The trick is to only grate the bright orange outer layer, avoiding the bitter white pith underneath.
+• Fresh Orange Zest You will want the zest of about two medium oranges.
+Only grate the bright orange outer layer, avoiding the bitter white pith underneath.
 Rubbing this zest directly into the sugar is what gives the entire cookie that floral, citrusy aroma.
+Chill your orange before you zest it for better results.

-• Ground Cardamom: This spice is warm, slightly floral, and incredibly aromatic.
-A little goes a long way!
-If your jar of cardamom has been sitting in the cupboard for a few years, give it a sniff—if it doesn't smell potent, it might be time for a fresh jar to get the best flavor.
+• Ground Cardamom This spice is warm, slightly floral, and incredibly aromatic.
+A little goes a long way.
+If your jar of cardamom has been sitting in the cupboard for a few years, give it a sniff, and if it doesn't smell potent, it might be time for a fresh jar to get the ideal flavor.

 How to Make Orange Cardamom Shortbread

-• The Second Chill: Pop the baking sheet back in the fridge for another 10-15 minutes before baking.
+5. The Second Chill Pop the baking sheet back in the fridge for another 20 minutes before baking.
 This relaxes the gluten and solidifies the butter, ensuring your cookies keep their sharp edges and don't spread in the oven.

 To get the most flavor out of your citrus, mix orange zest into the granulated sugar together before you cream the butter.
 The friction releases the natural orange oils into the sugar, creating a vibrant, citrus-infused base.

-• Use Parchment, Not Flour: Roll the dough between two sheets of parchment paper.
+• Roll the dough between two sheets of parchment paper.
 This prevents sticking without adding extra flour, which can make the cookies tough and dry.

-• Chill After Cutting: Once you stamp out your rounds or squares and place them on a lined baking sheet, pop the baking sheet in the fridge for 10 minutes before baking.
+• Once you stamp out your rounds or squares and place them on a lined baking sheet, pop the baking sheet in the fridge for 20 minutes before baking.
 This relaxes the gluten and ensures your shapes stay sharp with crisp edges.

 Variations & Serving Ideas